 Canada has attracted numerous immigrants in recent years, many of whom speak Spanish, Mandarin, Cantonese, and a variety of Arabic dialects.
-According to Canada’s 2006 census, the following are the top 10 languages Canadians speak as a home language and the relative importance in percentage of the country’s total population:
+According to Canada’s 2011 census, nearly 6.6 million persons reported speaking a language other than English or French at home.
+More than 200 languages were reported as a home language or mother tongue.

 Canadian health care providers do not accept U.S. domestic health insurance, and Medicare coverage does not extend outside the United States.
 Visitors who seek any medical attention in Canada should expect to pay in cash or by credit card and obtain a receipt and description of the treatment to file their own insurance claims.
 Traveler’s medical insurance is highly recommended even for brief visits.

 Most food and other consumables available in the United States can be found in Canada.

 Canada has six time zones.
 Newfoundland time is 4 1/2 hours ahead of Pacific Time.
 Local business hours are Monday to Friday, with the workday generally starting between 8:00 a.m. and 9:00 a.m.

 Daylight Saving Time (DST) is now observed in all Canadian provinces, except for most of Saskatchewan, which observes Central Standard Time year-round even though it is in the Mountain Zone, effectively putting it on DST year-round.
 Under the Canadian Constitution, laws related to timekeeping are a purely provincial matter.

 Canadian federal and provincial holidays overlap with some, but not all U.S. holidays, and differ by province.
 A complete list of Canada’s national holidays is located at the Government of Canada’s Public Holiday webpage.